2-Navigating the RStudio Interface

 • When you are ready to execute (‘run’) the command, type ‘enter’ or ‘return’ key on your keyboard.

-• The output to the command will appear below your command.
+• The output of the command will appear below your command.

 Things to be mindful of: